fbprogmbh/SystemValidator/README.md

 # SystemValidation
-We provide a system validation tool for checking if operating system relevant components are configured/activated. also provide
+We provide a system validation tool for checking if operating system relevant components are configured/activated.